 IFTA announces GAZA as Ireland’s entry for Oscars 2020

-The documentary, GAZA, is co-directed by graduate Garry Keane and edited by graduate Mick Mahon.
+The documentary, GAZA, is co-directed by National Film School graduate Garry Keane and edited by graduate Mick Mahon.

 Gaza, which is predominantly filmed in the Arabic language, is a beautiful and poignant documentary made from inside the Gaza strip and brings the audience into a unique place beyond the reach of TV news reports to reveal the humanity within a world rich with eloquent and resilient characters.
 The film is a cinematic portrait of a people attempting to lead meaningful lives against the rubble of perennial conflict.
 This intimate film depicts a people plagued by conflict but not defined by it, and journeys through a physically broken and battered landscape, leaving its diverse cast of real characters speak for themselves.